frankomowa/Product-Analysis/README.md

 ### KPIs for App Performance
 The following KPIs were generated and visualised using Tableau:

-- **Installs:** Measured the total number of times the app was downloaded and installed on a device.
+- **Installs:** Measured the total number of times the app was downloaded.
-- **Sign Ups:** Counts of users who have registered or created an account on the app up to the specified date.
+- **Sign Ups:** Counts of users who have registered or created an account on the app.
 - **Sign Up Rate:** Percentage of installed users who eventually signed up on the app.
 - **Uninstalls:** Measured the total number of times the app was removed from devices.
 - **App churn Rate:** Percentage of users who uninstalled the app from their devices.